Qooniee/ApexAI/README.md

 ### 4-1.
 Setup for development environment
   ApexAI uses uv to manage python environment.
-  I recommend to reffer pyproject.toml, ruff.toml and .pre-commit-config.yaml.
+  I recommend referring to pyproject.toml, ruff.toml and .pre-commit-config.yaml.
-  Also ApexAI has test and code analysis functions using pytests, ruff, mypy.
+  Also ApexAI has test and code analysis functions using pytest, ruff, and mypy.
-  Those precedures automatically are executed when you commit and push.
+  These procedures are automatically executed when you commit and push.
   To enable tools for development, you have to install ruff, pre-commit, pytest, pytest-cov, and mypy

   ```bash